 Rebuild My Church

-The Very Rev. Robert W. McElroy, Bishop of the Archdiocese of San Diego
+The Most Rev. Robert W. McElroy, Bishop of the Diocese of San Diego

 In 1980, McElroy was ordained to the priesthood at St. Mary’s Cathedral for the San Francisco Archdiocese and served as secretary to Archbishop John Quinn, who would appoint him Vicar General of the San Francisco Archdiocese several years later.